The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 While this isn’t a carnauba vs. synthetic comparison, we should mention that this wax won’t turn plastic and rubber parts hazy white.
 If you have used carnauba waxes, you probably know how irritating it can be when you accidentally go over these parts.

 In comparison to most carnauba waxes, this synthetic option is definitely budget friendly.
 In general, synthetic wax lasts longer than carnauba.
 So if you’re after an everyday wax for your car, this is a great option.
 If you’re after car show shine, then scroll down to the last three options.

-- A deep finish comparable to high-end carnauba waxes
+- Pros: A deep finish comparable to carnauba waxes.
+Long lasting protection.
+Hydrophobic polymer technology.

 This synthetic product is here to replace multiple others.
 It works as a car wax, polish, and sealant and it does all of that well.

 It is suitable for pretty much every part of your car and any paint that you use.
 That means that you can use it on your car’s exterior as well as the interior.
 This includes glass, fiberglass, plastic parts, and even your rims if you want.

 Some people even use this to give their tool boxes a proper finish.
 We have even seen people use this sealant on their chrome sinks.